Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 The Music & Health Clinic serves the unique health care needs of musicians and performing artists, linking performance-related ailments to medical and clinical music therapy services.
 We are proud to host a medical director, a team of music therapists and specialized doctors who can attend to the physical and emotional needs of the musician and performing artist.
 The clinic also serves children with developmental delays such as PDD, ADHD and autism and teens who have depression.
 Music therapists at the clinic also treat adults who have Parkinson's or Alzheimer's disease or those who are post stroke.
 Additionally, we serve people who are at any and all stages of cancer.
 We use music to address symptoms such as nausea and 'chemo-brain' and/or anxiety and depression which can accompany cancer treatment.

-The Louis Armstrong Music Therapy Department provides a broad range of services throughout the medical center and within the community.
+The Louis Armstrong Center for Music and Medicine provides a broad range of services throughout the medical center and within the Mount Sinai Hospital communities.
 Our mission ensures that our staff provides state-of-the-art care to complement medical treatment.
 Our team is trained to offer the most current music psychotherapy techniques in clinical improvisation, music meditation, pain management, sedation, end-of-life, and breathing modalities of music and healing.
-We are affiliated with New York University, Hahnemann Creative Arts in Therapy Program at Drexel University in Philadelphia and the American Music Therapy Association.
-Our music therapy team is comprised of six music therapists, six graduate interns and a research fellow carefully selected from universities across the country.
-We also provide training for international students during the summer.
+We are affiliated with New York University, Hahnemann Creative Arts in Therapy Program at Drexel University in Philadelphia, Molloy College, and the University of Barcelona.
+We are part of the International Association for Music and Medicine and the American Music Therapy Association.
+Our music therapy team is comprised of seven music therapists, an extensive graduate internship program and an additional advanced fellowship tier, where advanced clinicians/researchers are carefully selected from universities across the country and/or internationally.
+We also provide training for international students during the Summer.
 Our team conducts research in conjunction with doctors and nurses, providing the utmost care and creative attention to the patients and families we serve.